qbicsoftware/research-data-management/docs/user/password_reset.md

 # Password Reset

-The data manager application provides an easy and secure solution to set a new password should a password associated with a user account be lost.
+The Data Manager application provides an easy and secure solution to set a new password should a password associated with a user account be lost.
 To reset your password the following steps have to be taken